 The Best Cranberry Sauce Directions:

-● Remove ½ cup of fresh cranberries from the 12 ounce bag, and set that ½ cup of fresh cranberry aside.
+● Remove ½ cup of fresh cranberries from the 12-ounce bag of cranberries, and set that ½ cup of fresh cranberry aside.

-● Combine remaining fresh cranberries (that have not been reserved for later), 1 cup of white sugar, 2 tablespoons of fresh orange juice, the zest and pulp of one seedless orange into a medium sized pot on the stove.
+● Combine remaining fresh cranberries (that have not been reserved for later), 1 cup of white sugar, 2 tablespoons of fresh orange juice, the zest, and the pulp of one seedless orange into a medium-sized pot on the stove.

 ● Cook over low heat at a simmer stirring occasionally until the sugar dissolves and the cranberries are soft, and have just burst, approximately 20 minutes.

 ● Add 1 teaspoon of vanilla extract and ½ teaspoon of ground cinnamon; mix.

 ● Remove cranberry sauce from heat and cool to room temperature.